 Harbour Raider – JU87 D1 2051

 The heavy concentration of Royal Navy assets around the Grand Harbour cities of Valletta, Vittoriosa, Cospicua and Senglea attracted the most ferocious enemy aerial attacks during the Second World War, with raids and the resultant casualties reaching a crescendo in mid 1942.
 Images of bomb-damaged buildings and rubble-strewn streets remind us of the ordeal these islands and their people went through.
-The Public Works sketch plan of Senglea identifying damage to buildings sustained up to 1 April 1945 leaves us in no doubt that this city suffered most of all, evidently as a result of being flanked by Dockyard Creek and French Creek, both having naval docks and a concentration of shipping.
+Images of destroyed or damaged buildings in Isla leaves us no doubt that this city suffered most of all, evidently as a result of being flanked by Dockyard Creek and French Creek, both having naval docks and a concentration of shipping.

 However, one image has always intrigued me ever since I first saw it in the Oldhams Press publication “The Epic of Malta” (1943).
 It is a photo showing the remains of a Luftwaffe aircraft on the Senglea Seafront against a backdrop of destroyed buildings.
 This image captures the carnage of war in no uncertain terms, as it brings forth the losses sustained by both the attacker and the defender.
 Moreover, it is testimony to the momentous events of that day, Sunday 10 May 1942